Eschatologue/CM_wiki/docs/spells/6th-level.md

 You cause up to six pillars of stone to burst from places on the ground that you can see within range.
 Each pillar is a cylinder that has a diameter of 5 feet and a height of up to 30 feet.
 The ground where a pillar appears must be wide enough for its diameter, and you can target the ground under a creature if that creature is Medium or smaller.
 Each pillar has AC 5 and 30 Hit Points.
 When reduced to 0 Hit Points, a pillar crumbles into rubble, which creates an area of difficult terrain with a 10-foot radius that lasts until the rubble is cleared.
 Each 5-foot-diameter portion of the area requires at least 1 minute to clear by hand.

-If a pillar is created under a creature, that creature must succeed on a Dexterity Saving Throw or be lifted by the pillar.
+If a pillar is created under a creature, that creature must succeed on a Dexterity :d20-save: **Saving Throw** or be lifted by the pillar.
 A creature can choose to fail the save.

 If a pillar is prevented from reaching its full height because of a ceiling or other obstacle, a creature on the pillar takes 6d6 bludgeoning damage and is restrained, pinched between the pillar and the obstacle.
 The restrained creature can use an :rsc-action: **Action** to make a Strength or Dexterity check (the creature's choice) against the spell's save DC.
 On a success, the creature is no longer restrained and must either move off the pillar or fall off it.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th level or higher, you can create two additional pillars for each slot level above 6th.

 ### Chain Lightning
-*6th-level evocation*
+*6th-level Evocation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 150 feet